InfoSofXD/haraj-cars/haraj_ohio/README.md

-# Haraj Ohio - Flutter App
+# Haraj Cars - Flutter App

 A Flutter application for browsing and managing car listings using Supabase as the backend.